CraigGo/Portfolio-1/Data Engineering/Spark Kafka HDFS.md

 HDFS is the Hadoop Distributed File System (HDFS).
 It is the primary data storage system used by Hadoop applications.
 HDFS is a key part of the many Hadoop ecosystem technologies, as it provides a reliable means for managing pools of big data and supporting related big data analytics applications.
 Once data is stored in HDFS, it may be queried in SQL for analytics via Spark SQL, Presto etc.. or moved into other data analytics repositories as needed.

-Docker is also used to sping up the containers needed in the cloud for this infrastructure.
+Docker is also used to spin up the containers needed in the cloud for this infrastructure.

 The example below will demonstrate the commands needed to build a data pipleine.